phperrot/cub3d/README.md

 # CUB3D by phperrot 🕺
 ## PRESENTATION

-This projects aims at reproducing a basic FPS game by using the raycasting method.
+This project aims at reproducing a basic FPS game by using the raycasting method.

 ## WANNA PLAY? 💥
 ### Installation